 1. Formatting

-2. Blind Review
+2. Rigorous Peer Review Process

-3. Plagiarism Policy
+3. Ethics & Malpractice Policy

-Keynotes and Panelists
+Keynotes & Panelists

 Committee Member

-Aligarh Muslim University, Aligarh
+Aligarh Muslim University, India

 Committee Member

-Girish Nath Jha
+Prof. Girish Nath Jha

 Committee Member

-Dharavath Ramesh
+Dr. Dharavath Ramesh

-Indian Institute of Technology (ISM) Dhanbad
+Indian Institute of Technology (ISM) Dhanbad, India

-Dharavath Ramesh is an Associate Professor in the Department of Computer Science and Engineering at the Indian Institute of Technology (ISM) Dhanbad, with over 15 years of experience in teaching, research, and academic leadership.
-His research interests span distributed systems, cloud and distributed computing, blockchain technology, machine learning, and big data analytics, with applications in agriculture, healthcare, and digital infrastructure.
-He has led and contributed to several funded research projects supported by national and international agencies, including SERB (Government of India), MeitY, and the PMU Cybersecurity Center, Saudi Arabia.
-His scholarly output includes multiple patents and more than 90 publications in reputed journals and publishers such as IEEE Transactions, ACM, Elsevier, and Springer.
-He also holds international visiting and collaborative roles with institutions including the University of Aberdeen (UK), Warsaw University of Technology (Poland), and the University of Southampton (UK), and actively contributes to doctoral supervision, curriculum development, and executive training programmes.
-He is a Senior Member of IEEE and ACM.
+Dr. Dharavath Ramesh is Associate Professor in the Department of Computer Science and Engineering at IIT (ISM) Dhanbad, India.
+With more than 15 years of academic and research experience, he has developed expertise in Distributed Systems, Cloud Computing, Blockchain Technology, Machine Learning, Big Data Analytics, and Cloud Security.
+His research focuses on scalable, intelligent, and secure computational solutions with applications in agriculture, healthcare, and digital infrastructure.
+He has led and contributed to funded projects supported by SERB, MeitY, and the PMU Cybersecurity Center, Saudi Arabia.
+His scholarly contributions include multiple patents and more than ninety research publications in reputed venues including IEEE, ACM, Elsevier, and Springer.
+He has also held international visiting and collaborative positions with the University of Aberdeen, Warsaw University of Technology, and the University of Southampton.
+Dr. Ramesh is a Senior Member of IEEE and ACM and actively contributes to doctoral supervision, executive training, and interdisciplinary research in emerging technologies.

 Dr. Neelesh Kumar